bash Is Not sh

 Closing Thoughts

-isn’t bad.
-This isn’t me bashing bash
+bash isn’t bad.
+This isn’t me bashing bash :)

 I just want things Done Right, so we can all benefit from each others’ code